Big Boy Restaurants: Adventures of the Big Boy comic book

 Adventures of the Big Boy (initially The Adventures of Big Boy) was a promotional comic book given free to children visiting the restaurants.
 Intended to "give the kids something to do while they waited for their food", the book involves the escapades of Big Boy, his girlfriend Dolly and dog Nugget.
-From the comic books, children could also join the Big Boy Club, a kids' club offering them free Big Boy hamburgers, decoder cards, pin-back buttons and other premiums.
-The serial – sometimes called "King of the Giveaways" – once had distribution estimated at three million copies.
+From the comic books, children could also join the Big Boy Club, a kids' club offering them free hamburgers, decoder cards, pin-back buttons and other premiums.
+The serial – sometimes called King of the Giveaways – once had distribution estimated at three million copies.

 Manfred Bernhard commissioned Timely Comics to produce the book.
 In the first year, Adventures of the Big Boy was managed by Sol Brodsky, written by Stan Lee and drawn by Bill Everett, Brodsky, and Dan DeCarlo.
-DeCarlo continued drawing in the second year and Lee writing the series through 1961.
+DeCarlo continued drawing in the second year and Lee wrote the series through 1961.
 For 17 years, starting in the mid-1970s, Manny Stallman drew the (Marriott) series, followed by Bob Bindig who drew the series until 1995.

 Because of the distinct East and West Coast Big Boy mascots, dual versions of Adventures were produced, identical except for the detail of the Big Boy figure.
 In July 1969, the versions merged, and a fluffy brown haired Big Boy appeared.
 In 1976, Shoney's began publishing their own series instead.
-Contracted to Paragon Products, this version featured an older, leaner Big Boy, with his siblings Katie and Tripp replacing Dolly and Nugget, and was adopted by the JB's and Azar's Big Boy franchises.
-After 75 issues, it became Shoney's Fun and Adventure Magazine introducing a Shoney's mascot ("Uncle Ed" bear) in place of Big Boy, allowing it to serve Shoney's non-Big Boy restaurants.
+Contracted to Paragon Products, this version featured an older, leaner Big Boy, with his siblings Katie and Tripp replacing Dolly and Nugget, and was adopted by the JB's and Azar's franchises.
+After 75 issues, it became Shoney's Fun and Adventure Magazine introducing a Shoney's mascot (the Uncle Ed bear) in place of Big Boy, allowing it to serve Shoney's non-Big Boy restaurants.

 In 1996, after 39 years and 466 issues, Big Boy cancelled the comic book and hired Craig Yoe's Yoe!
 Studio to revamp the characters and produce a magazine-styled replacement.
 After 63 issues, the Big Boy Magazine was itself cancelled in 2008.

 Regional franchises

 The Big Boy name, concept, menu, and mascot were originally licensed to a wide number of regional franchise holders.
-Because many of the early franchisees were already in the restaurant business when joining Big Boy, "Big Boy" was added to the franchisee name just as the Big Boy hamburger was added to the franchisee's menu.
-In this sense, it is confusing when referring to a chain, as each named franchisee was itself a chain and Big Boy could be considered a chain of chains.
+Because many of the early franchisees were already in the restaurant business when joining the franchise, Big Boy was added to the franchisee name just as the Big Boy hamburger was added to its menu.
+In this sense, referring to a chain may be confusing, as each named franchisee was itself a chain and Big Boy could be considered a chain of chains.

-People tend to know Big Boy not simply as Big Boy but as the franchise from where they lived such as Bob's Big Boy in California, Shoney's Big Boy in the south or Frisch's Big Boy in much of Ohio, Marc's Big Boy in the Upper Midwest, Elias Brothers' Big Boy (or sometimes just Elias Brothers') in Michigan, among many others.
+People tend to be familiar with the particular franchise in their area rather than the restaurant in general, for example Bob's Big Boy in California, Shoney's Big Boy in the South or Frisch's Big Boy in much of Ohio, Marc's Big Boy in the Upper Midwest, Elias Brothers' Big Boy (or sometimes just Elias Brothers') in Michigan, among many others.